 In her letter of appeal, the appellant states that her current PD, number [#], is not accurate because her duties have increased and/or expanded.
-Likewise, her supervisor certified that the PD is inaccurate because it does not describe the duties the appellant carries out on a daily basis.
+Likewise, her supervisor certified that the PD is inaccurate because it is outdated and does not include all of the appellant's duties or reflect her depth of responsibility.